Troy Terry Game Preview: Ducks vs. Avalanche

 Terry Stats vs. the Avalanche

-- The Avalanche have conceded 63 goals in total (2.9 per game), which ranks 10th in the league for fewest goals allowed.
+- On defense, the Avalanche are allowing 70 total goals (2.9 per game) which ranks 14th in the NHL.

 |2023-2024 Season